 Please ensure Javascript is enabled for purposes of website accessibility

-The energy sector has been one of the few bright spots in the market in 2022.
-The Energy Select Sector SPDR ETF (XLE) is up 46% in 2022, meanwhile the S&P 500 is down 6%.
+The energy sector has been the best-performing sector thus far in 2024.
+The Energy Select Sector SPDR ETF (XLE) is up 12.8% in 2024, meanwhile, the S&P 500 is up 5.7%.
 But how do we identify energy stocks to buy if we’re concerned about arriving to the party late, and what has driven the strong performance?

 First, we had (and continue to have) a cyclical recovery from the pandemic-driven recession.
 During the pandemic, wells were shut in, and oil & gas companies stopped drilling new wells.